-- (a) The Employer shall post work schedules for all employees not later than one (1) week in advance of the week for which they apply.
-For photographers a two-week schedule shall be posted at least two (2) weeks before it applies. - (b) Employees shall be given notice of changes in shifts not later than noon of the preceding workday.
-Changes made after that time shall require the consent of the employee in question.
+- a) The Employer shall post work schedules for all employees not later than one week in advance of the week for which they apply. - b) Employees shall be given notice of changes in shifts not later than noon of the preceding workday. - c) Changes made after that time shall require the consent of the employee in question.
 A schedule showing days off shall be posted at least two (2) weeks in advance of the days off.
-No changes to the schedule shall be made within two (2) weeks of a day off unless the employee consents. - (c) An employee shall not be required to begin one (1) scheduled shift sooner than eleven (11) hours following the end of another scheduled shift.
+No changes to the schedule shall be made within two (2) weeks of a day off unless the employee consents. - d) An employee shall not be required to begin one (1) scheduled shift sooner than eleven (11) hours following the end of another scheduled shift. - e) Employees required and authorized to work on scheduled days off shall be paid at the overtime rate for every hour worked with a minimum of four hours pay at the overtime rate. - f) Except for employees whose regular shift extends beyond 6 p.m., no employee shall be scheduled to work past 6 p.m. on the day before a day off without his or her consent.
+Where an employee has booked vacation time of a week or more, the Employer will make an effort to schedule that employee's weekly days off immediately prior to that vacation.

-- (d) Employees required and authorized to work on scheduled days off shall be paid at the overtime rate for every hour worked with a minimum of four (4) hours pay at the overtime rate. - (e) Except for employees whose regular shift extends beyond 6 p.m., no employee shall be scheduled to work past 6 p.m. on the day before a day off without his or her consent.
-Where an employee has booked vacation time of a week or more, the Employer will make an effort to schedule that employee's weekly days off immediately prior to that vacation. - (f) The Employer recognizes the value to employees of having two (2) consecutive days off and will continue its efforts to schedule consecutive days off while taking into consideration the requirements of operations. - (g) No employee shall be required to work a split shift unless he or she consents otherwise. - (h) Where a particular shift is normally rotated, it shall be rotated among all employees in the work area doing similar work. - (i) In the event of regular Sunday publication, the Employer will make every reasonable effort to staff weekend shifts with the most recently hired employees. - (j) The Employer shall not unreasonably deny a request from two (2) employees performing similar duties to trade shifts. - (k) The Employer's response to requests for days off will be given to employees within a maximum of three (3) days of submitting the request when such a request is made one (1) week or more in advance by the employee.
+- g) The Employer recognizes the value to employees of having two consecutive days off and will continue its efforts to schedule consecutive days off while taking into consideration the requirements of operations. - h) No employee shall be required to work a split shift unless he or she consents otherwise. - i) Where a particular shift is normally rotated, it shall be rotated among all employees in the work area doing similar work. - j) In the event of regular Sunday publication, the Employer will make every reasonable effort to staff weekend shifts with the most recently hired employees. - k) The Employer shall not unreasonably deny a request from two employees performing similar duties to trade shifts. - I) The Employer's response to requests for days off will be given to employees within a maximum of three (3) days of submitting the request when such a request is made one week or more in advance by the employee.
 All other requests will not be unreasonably denied.